 Ken, Roshan, Kuljit, Jake and Lucy view the mixture of refuse and sewage at the entrance to Excel School.
 Sadly, this is a common situation in the slums, inevitably creating a breeding ground for disease.

-Roshan, Lucy, Jake, and Kuljit, A level student volunteers from the UK, arrive at Excel School where they are warmly greeted by Mary, deputy head of Excel School.
+Roshan, Lucy, Jake, and Kuljit, A level student volunteers from the UK, arrive at Excel School in Ngando where they are warmly greeted by Mary, deputy head of Excel School.

 Roshan, Lucy, Jake, and Kuljit, all volunteers from the UK, pose with Mary, deputy head of Excel school, and Titus, head of Excel school and famous for his suits.
 Both Mary and Titus are dedicated, caring leaders and teachers.

-Roshan, Lucy, Jake, and Kuljit, volunteers from England, after tea at the home of the late Kenyan Porridge and Rice representative, John Obonyo.
+Roshan, Lucy, Jake, and Kuljit, volunteers from England, leave the home of the late Kenyan Porridge and Rice representative, John Obonyo, after a welcome cup of tea with John and his wife.
 John worked hard for the charity and was without doubt, a key reason for its successful establishment in 2014.

 Emma, a qualified nurse and UK volunteer, with Titus, head teacher of Excel School take a break from the Kenyan heat in the office of Lizpal school.